Locations is located under My Calendar > Locations.

 My Calendar > Locations

-Clicking the Update location permalinks brings us to the Settings > Permalinks screen.
-Here we can change the slug part of mc-locations to something else.
+This option only appears if there is no value currently saved for the location permalinks.
+The default is ‘mc-locations’.
+Clicking Update location permalinks takes you to the Settings > Permalinks screen.
+Here we can change the slug part of mc-locations to a custom value.

 My Calendar: Setting Permalinks for Events and Locations.